zenodeapp/pairwise-alignments/README.md

 ### Features

-- Expandable; pairwise algorithms similar to Needleman-Wunsch's alignment method could inherit functionality from the [\_PairwiseAlignment](contracts/_PairwiseAlignment.sol)-contract.
+- Expandable; similar pairwise alignment methods could inherit functionality from the [\_PairwiseAlignment](contracts/_PairwiseAlignment.sol)-contract.
+- Modular; loose coupling and high cohesion promote easy implementation into other contracts.
+- Re-usable; deploy only once and use in multiple contracts.
+  - An idea: use these contracts as building blocks for a [<i>Multiple Sequence Alignment</i>](https://en.wikipedia.org/wiki/Multiple_sequence_alignment)-contract (links to Wikipedia).
 - Ownership; access control and administrative privilege management.

 ### Algorithms